poxar/ansible2docker/README.md

 ## Future work

 * Take docker command as input and output ansible yml.
 Docker2Ansible if you will.
+* Be able to deal with more than one docker task.
-* More than one test
+* Write more than one test.